 Our team of product liability attorneys at Schmidt & Clark, LLP, advocates for consumer safety and the production of safer products.
 We believe that the manufacturer of a defective product should be held accountable if your pressure cooker exploded.

 See the other product liability litigations our attorneys have covered.

 Get a Free Tristar Power Quick Pot Multi Cooker Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at our law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in Tristar Power Quick Pot Multi Cooker Lawsuit.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in Tristar Power Quick Pot Multi Cooker Lawsuit.
 We are handling individual litigation nationwide and currently representing consumers in pressure cooker explosion cases in all 50 states.

 Free Confidential Tristar Power Quick Pot Multi Cooker Lawsuit Evaluation: Again, if you or a loved one suffered serious burns or other serious injuries caused by a defective pressure cooker, you should contact our law firm immediately for a free review of your legal rights and potential case.
 You may be entitled to a pressure cooker settlement and a lawyer can help.